-B. For 24-hour single role shift personnel the total number of contracted hours shall be 2920 hours per year.
+- B. will vary on a per shift basis from year to year depending on the number of dates a specific shift occurs on the calendar. - C. For 24-hour single role shift personnel the total number of contracted hours shall be 2920 hours per year.
 Any hours worked in excess of 40 hours in a 7 day period shall be paid at the rate of time and a half.